Navid-S-B/hunting_casual_jobs_bot/README.md

-# Finding Casual Jobs Bot
+# Hunting Casual Jobs Bot
 This is a project I had made for fun to reduce job hunting times and recieving information on opportunities at companies I want to work for.
 This is intended to run on a dedicated computer so I can search other job sites